syedshamael1999/Analysis_Test/README.md

 # Report - Insights & Recommendation

+The task involved analyzing 3 months of TCL sell-out data, alongside a market status report containing brand-level sales and market share.
+The goal is to provide a clear, data-backed summary of where TCL stands in the market — and how it can improve in upcoming quarters.

+### Objective:
+- Identify problems in TCL's sales performance
+- Highlight weak areas across products, stores, and regions
+- Benchmark TCL against competitors using market data
+- Provide clear, actionable recommendations for improvement

+### Steps Taken:
+- Merged the 3 Month data `Sellout_Q4.csv`
+- Data Required some cleaning - Some cells dint follow Revenue = Quantity * Price.
+- Analyzed with SQL (MS SQL) -> Found Insights -> Report
+---

 ## (I) Sellout Q4 Analysis
 ---
 ### 1. TCL Sales and Quantity Trend by Month